On Properties of Random Binary Contingency Tables with Non-Uniform Margin: Abstract

 \section{Abstract}

 In this paper, we study the random binary contingency tables with non-uniform margin.
-More precisely, for parameters $n,\delta,B,C$, we consider $X=(X_{ij}), X_{ij}\in \lbrace 0,1\rbrace$ the random binary contingency tables whose first $[n^\delta]$ rows and columns have margin $[BCn]$ and the rest columns and rows have margin $[Cn]$.
+More precisely, for parameters $n,\delta,B,C$, we consider $X=(X_{ij})$ with $ X_{ij}\in \lbrace 0,1\rbrace$, the random binary contingency tables whose first $[n^\delta]$ rows and columns have margin $[BCn]$ and the rest columns and rows have margin $[Cn]$.
 We study various asymptotic properties of $X$ as $n\to \infty$.
-Our treatment follows closely the recent paper of Dittmer-Lyu-Pak \cite{1} and this answers a question posted by Barvinok in \cite{4}.
+This answers a question posted by Barvinok in \cite{4}.